fyggy/MathsNotes/Subjects/Probability and Statistics 1/Problem Sheet 1.md

  & =\frac{3}{5}
  \end{align}
 $$
-ii) We see that the probabilty that greater than or equal to 2 events occur is
+ii) We see that the probability that greater than or equal to 2 events occur is
-$$

-$$